 Many doctors recommend drinking six 8-ounce glasses of water each day, and more if you’re playing sports or spending lots of time in the sun.
 So keep a bottle of water close by and drink, drink, drink!

 Sometimes, drinking water isn’t enough to keep dry eye symptoms at bay.

 If your eyes are dry, irritated, itchy or bloodshot, you may have dry eye syndrome.
 Dry air and wind, air-conditioning and heating systems, certain medications and medical conditions can all cause dry eyes.

-Call Switalski Eye Care in Plano to schedule a dry eye assessment and learn about your treatment options.
+Call Switalski Eye Care in East Plano to schedule a dry eye assessment and learn about your treatment options.